 Wholesale energy prices hit a three-year high recently, and the government regulator Ofgem is raising the limit on what energy companies can charge you.
 The ‘cap’ on Standard Variable Tariffs will rise, meaning that charges will increase.

-With so many of us still working from home more than we used to, it is even more important to consider switching to save on your energy bills.
+With so many of us still working from home more than we used to, it is even more important to consider switching to see if you are able to save on your energy bills.

 However, there is more than one route to getting a better – and hopefully greener – deal this autumn.